I licensed several products to companies in the past, so I can tell you how to have a manufacturer or retailer bring your idea to market.

-Now, since inventors feel they need to rush to get protection, they file for a patent without doing any research to determine if their idea is marketable.
-That could turn out to be a waste of money if they can’t negotiate a deal with a manufacturer and can’t develop it on their own due to lack of resources.
+Now, since inventors feel they need to rush to get protection, they file for a patent without doing any research to determine if their idea is even marketable!
+That could turn out to be a waste of money if they can’t negotiate a deal with a manufacturer.

-A Provisional Patent Application (PPA) puts it on record that you had your idea as of a certain date.
-That gives you one year of protection and the PPA filling date is credited to the regular patent when filed within a year.
+A Provisional Patent Application (PPA) puts it on record that you had your idea as of a specific date.
+That gives you one year of protection, and the PPA filing date is credited to the regular patent when filed within a year.

 Filing for a PPA has its drawbacks.
 Once you file, the clock starts ticking.
-You’ll have to file for a true patent within a year or you lose your rights.
+You’ll have to register for a full patent within a year, or you lose your rights.
 You need to have accomplished finding a licensee within that time, otherwise you have to make a tough decision to spend money for a patent or to drop the issue and move on with another invention.

-It's not easy protecting intellectual property.
-Let’s say you have a patent on your idea.
-A manufacturer infringes on your patent by making and marketing the product without paying you.
+Let’s say you have a patent on your idea, and some manufacturer infringes on it by making and marketing the product without paying you.
 If it’s a big corporation, you’re dealing with people who have more money and resources than you do.

-I once had someone who stole an idea from me say, “You can keep us tied up in court forever.
+Once someone who stole an idea from me said, “You can keep us tied up in court forever.
 We have the money.”
 True story.
-Believe me, it’s a dog-eat-dog world out there.
+Believe me.
+It’s a dog-eat-dog world out there.

 Most small-time innovators don't have the resources to fight big companies that take your idea and create knock-offs.

 If you’re planning to get a patent, first consider how well you would be able to fight anyone in court if you should ever need to.
 You need the resources to defend your patent.
-Otherwise the patent is useless.
+Otherwise, it's useless.